coffee2code/post-author-ip/readme.txt

 == Screenshots ==

 1. A screenshot of the admin post listing showing the added "Author IP" column.
 It demonstrates the mix of a post where the post author IP address was recorded, and posts where it wasn't (due to the plugin not being activated at the time).
-2. A screenshot of the Publish metabox for a post showing the post author's IP address.
+2. A screenshot of the Publish metabox for a post showing the post author's IP address (for versions of WordPress older than 5.0, or later if the new block editor aka Gutenberg is disabled)
+3. A screenshot of the block editor sidebar panel for a post showing the post author IP address (WP 5.0 and later)

 == Frequently Asked Questions ==